 What made the film so enthralling for me was how I felt the degrading state of Agu’s life and mind.

-Really, his situation went from peak but alright, to bad to worse, to horrific.
-Yet there is a silverlining-ish in it all and just like the beginning, it is peak but alright.
+Really, his situation went from bleak but alright, to bad to worse, to horrific.
+Yet there is a silverlining-ish in it all and just like the beginning, it is bleak but alright.
 Going full circle; and from the perspective of a student of cinema, I enjoyed that…the story “tied up”, as it were.

 “Did that really happen?”

 The answer is no.

 In Beasts of No Nation, the story isn’t particularly based on true events but it certainly feels like it.
 Rather, the narrative reflects very harsh realities as far as child soldiers are being used all over the world, in every continent except North America.
 With Africa maintaining nearly 40% of that estimate.
 The lesson here being that Agu’s story isn’t far from reality.

 The point of this is the story didn’t need to rely on massive, expensive computer generated effects to make me believe its truth.
 The truth was staring at you, and because the film was narrated by Agu himself, the truth spoke to you.
 And it pained my ears every time, unlike Kendrick’s song.
 Moreover, keep in mind that Agu spoke with a Ghanaian accent, and because I am Ghanaian, this planted a seed of familiarity in my mind and rooted me more deeply into his traumas as he recounted them.

 This was not a review of the film, nor is it an invitation to watch the film.
 My intention in writing this, is to tell you about the negative emotions I felt when I watched this movie.
 It did not make me want to laugh, or smile.
 It made me tear up.
 It put me in a world far from my own, and asked me to feel emotions completely removed from my own.
 The film did a terrific job of asking me to leave any hopes I had for Agu and his people ever returning to their peaceful lives.